Bushmaster XM-15: Notoriety

 The Bushmaster XM15-E2S "M4 type" carbine first gained notoriety for its use in the October 2002 Beltway sniper attacks.

 A Bushmaster XM15-E2S carbine was displayed in a February 2011 video message by Caucasus Emirate leader Dokka Umarov.
 Bushmaster rifles were captured by pro-Russian forces during the Russo-Georgian War.

 A Bushmaster XM-15 was used in the December 2012 Sandy Hook Elementary School shooting.
 Just before the second anniversary of the massacre, nine families of the 26 victims of the shooting filed a class action lawsuit in Connecticut against Bushmaster, Remington Arms and others, seeking "unspecified" damages for the defendants' purported negligent entrustment and illegal marketing of the XM-15 rifle.
 Plaintiffs argued that both theories of liability fell within exceptions to the 2005 Protection of Lawful Commerce in Arms Act, which affords broad civil immunity to gun manufacturers.
 The case was dismissed in superior court and was appealed to the Connecticut Supreme Court.

 In March 2019, the Connecticut Supreme Court reinstated the wrongful death lawsuit, holding that the plaintiffs successfully pleaded a cause of action for illegal marketing.
 Remington appealed to the United States Supreme Court, which denied review on November 12, 2019.
 On February 15, 2022, Remington Arms insurers settled with families of Sandy Hook victims and agreed to pay a total of $73 million to families.

-XM-15 rifles were also used in the 1997 North Hollywood shootout (illegally converted to full auto), the 2018 Nashville Waffle House shooting, and the 2022 Buffalo shooting.
+An XM-15 rifle was also used in the 1997 North Hollywood shootout (illegally converted to full auto), the 2018 Nashville Waffle House shooting, and the 2022 Buffalo shooting.

 An XM15-E2 was captured from Islamic State fighters in Sinjar Mountains by Peshmerga during the Iraqi Civil War.